-From 4 September until 6 December.
+Bosco Sodi.
+From 4 September to 6 December.
 Ergo Sum is the first solo exhibition by Bosco Sodi in Spain.
 It consists of 30, large, black, monochromatic paintings and several golden sculptures.

 Malaga.
 Until 13 September, 9.30 - 2.30pm.
 7 - 9pm Tuesday to Friday.
 9.30am - 9pm Saturday and Sunday.
 C/Compañía .

 Toulouse-Lautrec.
 During a brief stay in a sanatorium, Henri Toulouse - Lautrec created 39 drawings in crayon about the circus.
 These works were conserved after his death by his friend Maurice Joyant and reproduced in two stages using a photographic technique in 1905 and 1931.
 The reproductions were bound in two folders entitled Au Cirque.
 Thirty-nine prints of these drawings are on display in the museum until 13 September.